bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## What Does Sustainable Graphic Design Look Like?

-It's normal to talk about modernists, post-modernists, conceptual minimalists... and know these as novel visual styles.
-Avant garde visuals from these movements were the result of the ideas to come out of different, often new, ways of thinking.
+It's normal to talk about cubists, constructivists, modernists, post-modernists, conceptual minimalists... and know these as novel visual styles for their time.
+The avant garde visuals from these movements were the result of the ideas to come out of different ways of thinking.
 This is not about style for style’s sake, but style illuminating a theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).

-Modernism of the early 20th century was radical! it was meant to be _aesthetically_ different, a different way of seeing and visualizing ... but that came from it being _ideologically_ different from the past as well!
-The Bauhaus for example, it was against the ornamentation, and for embracing industry.
-Also it turned design and production torwards the people, not the aristocracy.
-These were novel! ((Against but in the spirit of modernism, jerome harris))
+Modernism of the early 20th century was radical! it was meant to be _aesthetically_ different, a different way of seeing and visualizing… but that came from it being _ideologically_ different from the past too!
+The Bauhaus, it was against ornamentation, and for embracing industry.
+And for turning design and production torwards the people, not the aristocracy.

+> Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language. -- Jerome Harris, Against, yet in the spirit of Modernsim, 2019

 If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it new styles (and/or reuse old ones!?)?
 We need a new new; or a new old new; or an old remixed new???
 Regardless, shouldn't there be something different aesthetically?

 This thinking led me to the question: “What does sustainable graphic design look like?"
-It was meant to inspire my body of works; anything I made in my studio can be anaylzed through this lens -- does this look like sustainable graphic deisgn?
+It was meant to inspire my body of works; anything I made in my studio would be anaylzed through this lens -- does this look like sustainable graphic deisgn?

-I at a few probable "answers" in my own work:
+I saw a few "answers" in my own work:

 1. SGD looks the same
 2. SGD looks eco-friendly